fbm3334/WiFiSetupWizard_ESP32/README.md

 ## Installation
 **PlatformIO**
-If you are using PlatformIO, place the /lib/WiFiSetup folder from the ESP32_WiFiSetup
+If you are using PlatformIO, place the /lib/WiFiSetup folder from this repository into

 ## Future additions
 Some features that are missing and can be added in the future include: